You can make a complaint if you have been treated unfairly at work because of one of the following attributes:

-This could include being refused a job, being dismissed from employment, being denied training opportunities, missing out on a promotion or receiving less favourable working conditions or terms of employment.
+Unfair treatment could include being refused a job, being dismissed from employment, being denied training opportunities, missing out on a promotion or receiving less favourable working conditions or terms of employment.

-The AHRC Act covers discrimination in employment and occupation in both the private and public sectors.
 Here are some examples of the complaints we receive:

 Fatimah applied for a job in a retail outlet.
 During the interview the employer asked whether she was Muslim and would need ‘time off for prayers’.
 Fatimah did not get the job and believes it was because if her religion.

 Louise is an organiser for the workplace union.
 She has been told she will not get any more overtime because she put up notices about a union meeting at work.